HanRongYeo/Excel-Merger/README.md

 2. Perform simple condition only.
 (1 condition)

 ### Prerequisites
-There is one external module call + VerticalScrolledFrame.py + which is upload together with the Excel-Merger.
+There is one external module call VerticalScrolledFrame.py which is upload together with the Excel-Merger.
+The rest of modules are come with Python.
+- tkinter
+- pandas
+- os

+### How To Use